Ionospheric storm: GPS and GNSS systems

 Due to the disturbances of signals in the ionosphere caused by ionospheric storms, GPS systems are drastically affected.
-In the late 20th and 21st centuries GPS signals are incorporated within various phones, so the commonality of its use has majorly increased since its release.
-It is a significant piece of technology that is almost entirely affected as it serves the purpose of displaying direction, which can disable people from being able to tell directions.
-Directional equipment in aircraft like Global Navigation Satellite Services (GNSS) is also used, however is compromised by radiation damage on satellites and solar cells which all for this navigation system to work.
-When aircraft loses access to GNSS in the event of an ionospheric storm, back up aircraft procedures are available.
+In the late 20th and 21st centuries, GPS signals were incorporated within various phones, so the commonality of its use has greatly increased since its release.
+It is a significant piece of technology that is almost entirely affected as it serves the purpose of displaying directions, which can prevent people from being able to tell directions.
+Directional equipment like Global Navigation Satellite Services (GNSS) is also used in aircraft.
+This system can be compromised by radiation damage on satellites and solar cells all of which are needed for this navigation system to work.
+When an aircraft loses access to GNSS in the event of an ionospheric storm, backup aircraft procedures are available.